-Further Issues of Ordinary Shares
+Further Issues

-The Board obtained shareholder authority at the annual general meeting of the Company on 24 May 2016 to allot Ordinary Shares up to an aggregate nominal value of £14,848.65, representing up to 10 per cent. of the Company's issued share capital at the date of the notice convening such meeting, such authority lasting until the next annual general meeting of the Company to be held in 2017.
-Although the Board has not yet exercised this authority, to the extent that the authority is used up before the next annual general meeting in 2017, the Company may convene a general meeting or general meetings to refresh the authority.
+The Board will have authority to allot further Ordinary Shares following Admission, representing up to 10 per cent. of the Company's issued share capital immediately following Admission, such authority lasting until the first annual general meeting of the Company.
+To the extent that the authority is used before the first annual general meeting, the Company may convene a general meeting to refresh the authority.
 Shareholders' pre-emption rights over this unissued share capital have been disapplied so that the Board will not be obliged to offer any such new Ordinary Shares to Shareholders pro rata to their existing holdings.
-The reason for this is to retain flexibility to issue new Ordinary Shares (including Ordinary Shares issued in accordance with the authority referred to above) to investors.
+The reason for this is to retain flexibility, following Admission, to issue new Ordinary Shares (including Ordinary Shares issued in accordance with the authority referred to above) to investors.
 Except where authorised by Shareholders, no Ordinary Shares will be issued at a price which is less than the Net Asset Value per existing Ordinary Share at the time of their issue unless they are first offered pro rata to Shareholders on a pre-emptive basis.